dubini0/dubini0/README.md

 ## Hi.
 I'm Subin Choi!

-I am an undergraduate student interested in cyber security and machine learning.
+I am an undergraduate student interested in cyber security.
 I want to be a security expert that creates a more ethical world.
 Feel free to contact me.
 Thank you:blush: